CivicActions/ssp-toolkit/docs/ssp.md

 Maintenance on the system and applications can only be performed by personnel designated as having internal administrator privileges and responsibilities.
 Access rights for the internal administrators are assigned and granted access to perform their specific job responsibilities.
 All physical maintenance requirements are inherited from AWS.

-##### LINCS

-The Department maintains a list of authorized contract (CivicActions) personnel who perform maintenance and repair activities on the LINCS Technology Project system components, and only these authorized personnel may perform the maintenance.
-All maintenance personnel have the required personnel security elements in place.

 ## MP: Media Protection

 ### MP-1: Media Protection Policy And Procedures